-- (1) General Subfund figures for the Department of Parks and Recreation reflect both the direct subsidy from the General Subfund and Charter revenues. - (2) The amounts in the "Total Funds" column reflect the combination of the General Subfund Limited Tax General Obligation (LTGO) bond debt obligation and the Unlimited Tax General Obligation (UTGO) bond debt obligation.
-Resources to pay LTGO debt payments from non-General Subfund sources are appropriated directly in operating funds - (3) This amount does not include the Cumulative Reserve Subfund-supported appropriations for Seattle Department of Transportation (SDOT) because they are included in the SDOT appropriations.
+- (1) General Subfund figures for the Department of Parks and Recreation reflect both the direct subsidy from the General Subfund and Charter revenues. - (2) Includes General Subfund subsidy to Capital Improvement Projects - (3) The amounts in the "Total Funds" column reflect the combination of the General Subfund Limited Tax General Obligation (LTGO) bond debt obligation and the Unlimited Tax General Obligation (UTGO) bond debt obligation.
+Resources to pay LTGO debt payments from non-General Subfund sources are appropriated directly in operating funds - (4) This amount does not include the Cumulative Reserve Subfund-supported appropriations for Seattle Department of Transportation (SDOT) because they are include in the SDOT appropriations.